Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 4 out of 10

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Buffalo Wild Wings and Chipotle.
-Motley Fool newsletter services have recommended buying shares of H.J.
-Heinz, Buffalo Wild Wings, Sysco, and Chipotle.
+Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
+The Motley Fool owns shares of Chipotle.
+Motley Fool newsletter services have recommended buying shares of Buffalo Wild Wings, Chipotle, and Sysco, as well as writing covered calls on Buffalo Wild Wings.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool has a disclosure policy.